Feed the Bear

 How to Feed the Bear

-1. Name It: Recognize the specific urge pulling your attention—a new idea, a random task, an itch to sketch or start something else.
+1. Name It: Recognize the specific urge pulling your attention.
+It could be a new idea, a random task, an itch to sketch or start something else.

 2. Address It (Briefly): Set a timer.
 Jot the idea down.
 Sketch the character.
 Give it space, but don’t let it take over.